List of Elemental Gelade characters: Anime original characters

-Jilltail is one of the leaders of Chaos Choir, she is an Edel Raid.
-She has long white hair and a dark complexion.
-Her Edel Raid stone is on her left shoulder.
-She reacts with Sting Raids to form spider-like legs on her back and attacks with a whip like attack.
-She reacted with Ren alongside Aljeena and Orfus when Cou's ties with Ren were severed.
-However, Cou and Ren singing the forgotten song broke the reaction.
+Jilltail is an Edel Raid and one of the leaders of Chaos Choir.
+She has long white hair and a dark complexion, and her Edel Raid stone is on her left shoulder.
+She reacts with Sting Raids to form spider-like legs on her back and attacks with a whip-like attack.
+Along with Aljeena and Orfus, she reacted with Ren when Coud's ties with Ren were severed.
+However, Coud and Ren singing the forgotten song broke the reaction.
 She joins forces with Arc Aile alongside the others for a brighter future.